Peru: Cusco, Machu Picchu & the Sacred Valley

 Included Meals: Breakfast

-A County Walkers representative will meet you at 9:00 a.m. in the hotel lobby today for your included exploration of Lima.
-Today you will visit the Cathedral of Lima, San Francisco Monastery, and the Larco Museum.
-The Larco Museum holds the world’s largest private collection of pre-Columbian art.
-You may want to try the local ceviche during an included lunch overlooking the Pacific Ocean.
+A Country Walkers representative will meet you at 9:00 a.m. in the hotel lobby for your included exploration of Lima.
+Today’s guided tour features visits to the impressive Cathedral of Lima, the historic San Francisco Monastery, and the renowned Larco Museum, home to the world’s most extensive private collection of pre-Columbian art.

 Included Meals: Breakfast, Lunch

-This morning, after an early breakfast, you’ll take a complimentary transfer from your Lima hotel to the Jorge Chaves International Airport for your flight to Cusco.
-A representative will meet you in the hotel lobby and assist with your transfer.
+This morning, after an early breakfast, you’ll be transferred from your Lima hotel to Jorge Chávez International Airport for your flight to Cusco.
+A representative will meet you in the hotel lobby and assist with your transportation.

-Upon arrival at Cusco airport, gather your luggage and exit the baggage claim to look for a representative holding a Country Walkers sign.
-Enjoy a complimentary transfer to your Aranwa Cusco Boutique Hotel, about 20 minutes away.
-Please note that your hotel room may not be available until 2:00 p.m.; however, you may store your luggage at the reception desk while you explore the city.
-The remainder of the day is at your leisure.
-Meals are on your own.
+Upon arrival at the Cusco airport, retrieve your luggage and exit the baggage claim area, where you’ll look for a representative holding a Country Walkers sign.
+Complimentary transportation will be provided to your accommodations at the Aranwa Cusco Boutique Hotel, located approximately 20 minutes from the airport.
+Please note that your room may not be available until 2:00 p.m.; however, you may store your luggage at the reception desk while you begin to explore the city.

 Included Meals: Breakfast